bvoorhees/code_and_data_for_the_people_analytics_enthusiast/README.md

 Each subdirectory contains:

 * R and/or python code used to generate synthetic/mock data commonly used by people analytics teams
-* R and/or python code used to analyze synthetic data.
+* R and/or python code used to analyze synthetic/mock data
-* Example datasets in CSV and feather format
+* Synthetic/mock datasets in CSV and feather format

 ### HR Information Systems

 Data commonly stored from HR Information systems (such as Workday, PeopleSoft, SAP, etc.).
-Includes things like employee rosters with demographic information, recruitment*, compensation,
+Includes things like employee rosters with demographics, recruitment data, compensation data, and talent management data.

 ### Employee Listening